selimober/selimober.github.io/_posts/2013-05-26-the-phoenix-project.md

 <img src="http://itrevolution.com/wp-content/uploads/2012/04/PPhardcover.png" alt="the phoenix project cover" class="pull-right">
 If you read [The Goal](http://www.amazon.com/Goal-Process-Ongoing-Improvement/dp/0884271951) by Eliyahu M. Goldratt, [The Phoenix Project](http://www.amazon.com/The-Phoenix-Project-Business-ebook/dp/B00AZRBLHO) tells the same story, in the same way, but from IT and Operations perspective.

 The main character, Bill, is recently promoted (or thrown) into VP of Operations position.
-The book explains in detail, how, with the help of his mentor Erik, he and his colleagues transform are rotten business into a functional and profitable operation.
+The book explains in detail, how, with the help of his mentor Erik, he and his colleagues transform a rotten business into a functional and profitable operation.

 I have mixed feelings about this book.
 When almost a year ago, I read *The Goal*, although I did get the value, I wasn't able to clearly grasp how the mapping between a manufacturing plant and IT should supposed to be.
 In this perspective, the book shows a clear connection between two notions.